WICG/nav-speculation/speculation-rules-security-privacy-questionnaire.md

 # Security & Privacy Questionnaire (Speculation Rules)

-Covers the [speculation rules explainer](triggers.md).
+Covers the [speculation rules explainer](triggers.md) and [spec](https://wicg.github.io/nav-speculation/speculation-rules.html).
 Based on the [W3C TAG Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/).

 ### What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?